 The quick and simple answer: VEGGIES.
 Any and all.
 What do you like?
 What do you have?
 Include some veggies that are crunchy, some that are sweet….look for texture, taste, color—-they are all packed with vitamins, minerals and fiber but are low in calories.
 For this particular salad, I usually choose veggies that will hold up well for several days in the fridge.

 - Greens: Choose something hearty—like collards or kale if you plan on meal prepping this to have on hand for the week.
-Other good choices include romaine, swiss chard, beet greens, arugula, watercress….they’re all good, they are all packed with vitamins, minerals and fiber but low in calories.
+Other good choices include romaine, swiss chard, baby kale, beet greens, arugula, watercress….they’re all good, they are all packed with vitamins, minerals and fiber but low in calories.

 - Cruciferous Veggies: broccoli, cauliflower, cabbage, brussels sprouts, radishes.